eduardoboucas/static-api-generator/README.md

 - **Who designed the logo?**

-    The logo was created by [Sara Giacomini](https://thenounproject.com/sara_giacomini/) from The Noun Project and it's licensed under a [Creative Commons Attribution](https://creativecommons.org/licenses/by/3.0/us/) license.
+    The logo was created by [Arthur Shlain](https://thenounproject.com/ArtZ91/) from The Noun Project and it's licensed under a [Creative Commons Attribution](https://creativecommons.org/licenses/by/3.0/us/) license.